 The craziest part to this story is what kind of mother I have.
 My poor Mother… She did everything right regarding teaching my siblings and I about “stranger danger and safety. ” My Mother talked with us numerous times and at length about the dangers of talking to strangers.
 We had a family password if anyone other than my parents tried to pick us up from school, we had fire safety plans at home, and a family meeting spot out in our yard.
 I knew better.
 I knew to NEVER get into a car with a stranger.
 So why did I do it that day?
 Why do we sometimes do things we KNOW we shouldn’t do?

 One of my least favourite things about our human nature is our desire to sometimes do things we know are not beneficial to us.
 This summer has been a tough one for me.
-I’m ready to admit that! 🙂 Our family has been very busy and I could list of bunch of other excuses for the lack of care I’ve put into health and fitness the past few months.
+I’m ready to admit that! 🙂 Our family has been very busy doing window installation repairs in the house and I could list of bunch of other excuses for the lack of care I’ve put into health and fitness the past few months.
 Sure, I still consider us a “clean eating” family, which for most meals I make we are.
 But, we’ve been to BBQ’s, family dinners, and picnics with friends where I have not been as prepared as I have been in the past and we’ve been left to eat whatever is served to us.
 (Can we say hamburger, hotdog, and potato salad overload?) 🙂 I also put the brakes on my gym membership thinking that I wouldn’t possibly have time to get there regularly this summer and would just work out on my own (after-all, the weather is so beautiful out it’ll be easy to go for runs and walks right?)
 Well, I’m sure you can imagine how “regularly” a good workout has happened on my own! 🙁 SIGH…..